Queenstown fun for families

 We chose to tour Milford Sound with Southern Discoveries and really enjoyed their trip.
 The boat was large and spacious with plenty of room for kids to run and play and they will love the thrill of donning the rain jacket and getting wet under the spray of the waterfalls.

 If you opt for an early morning tour this means you have the rest of the day to leisurely explore the rest of the National Park... and generally without the hoards of crowds as their buses are heading toward their boat trips!

 Stock up on food and drinks in Te Anau as there are limited services and don't forget to pack the wet weather gear as this region has high rainfall.

 I have already mentioned the Skyline restaurant but for some hearty fun (and competition) take the kids to the top of Queenstown and then race each other to the bottom of the luge track.
-Mountain biking is huge as well in Queenstown so teenagers can fall in love with the adrenaline of the downhill trails from the top of the skyline.
+Mountain biking is huge as well in Queenstown so teenagers will fall in love with the adrenaline of the downhill trails from the top of the skyline.

 The Queenstown region is a paradise for cyclists whether it be mountain biking, road cycling or just casual family pedals around the lake.
 There are loads of places that hire bikes and it is a fun and easy way to sightsee with kids.

 Cause we were staying on the lakeshore a little out of town we rode into Queenstown a couple of times along the water and then relaxed at a park or cafe to recharge before making our way back to our apartment.